jetbundle/jetbundle.github.io/_diffequations/chapter-05/05-7-kinetic-theory.md

 parent_section: null
 ---

-# Section 5.7: Kinetic Theory & Mean-Field Games

-> The transition from microscopic stochastic trajectories to macroscopic densities reveals a geometric structure based on optimal transport, where diffusion becomes steepest descent in the entropy landscape.
+The transition from microscopic stochastic trajectories to macroscopic densities reveals a geometric structure based on optimal transport, where diffusion becomes steepest descent in the entropy landscape.

 ## Introduction

 In previous sections, we established the analytic and geometric properties of stochastic processes for single paths or fields.
 However, physical reality and complex systems often consist of vast ensembles of interacting entities.
 In this section, we transition from the microscopic description of individual stochastic trajectories to the macroscopic description of densities.
 We rigorously derive the evolution equations for the probability distribution of large systems as the number of particles $N$ approaches infinity.
 This limit connects the stochastic dynamics of Chapter 5 back to the continuum mechanics of Chapter 3, but with a new geometric structure based on optimal transport and game theory.

-## Mathematical Content

 ### The Boltzmann Equation and Collisional Dynamics